Behavioral-Technology-Group/Pavlok_Node_Module/README.md

 You'll need to choose a callback URL of `http://localhost:<PORT>/auth/pavlok/result` for local mode.
 Here, the `PORT` is the port you would like the module to run on in local mode.
 By default the value of `PORT` is `3000`.

-Custom callback URLs are supported in server mode and is **required** in while the module initialization.
+Custom callback URLs are supported in server mode and is **required** while the module initialization.

 ## Usage